jnozzi/cocoadev.com/SiteContent/General/CocoaDevCentral.markdown

-[[CocoaDevCentral]] is a sort of a kindred spirit to [[CocoaDev]].
+General/CocoaDevCentral is a sort of a kindred spirit to General/CocoaDev.
 Both allow user participation in writing content for the site, and both are devoted to Cocoa.

-[[CocoaDevCentral]] has many helpful tutorials, and a cool industrial look.
+General/CocoaDevCentral has many helpful tutorials, and a cool industrial look.

 http://www.cocoadevcentral.com/